Lou Scheimer: Career

 In 1989, Westinghouse shut down Filmation and sold the studio's properties to L'Oréal.
 Scheimer effectively went into retirement after the end of his studio.
 In the late 1990s, he returned to the field of animation.
 A Dutch investment company, Dreamweavers, NV., approached him with a concept based on an off-kilter Dutchman's renderings of characters aimed at young adults.
 Scheimer went into production on Robin and the Dreamweavers, an adult animated feature film.
 Robin, the first human to be born in cyberspace, battles Triple XXX: an evil siren who desires an earthly body, and who gains power through mankind's baser carnal desires.
 The movie, which has been compared to the majority of Ralph Bakshi's work, was never distributed.
 Scheimer also provided consultation work for Gang of Seven (G7) Animation.

 The Lou Scheimer Gallery at the ToonSeum, a museum of comic and cartoon art in Pittsburgh, Pennsylvania, is named in his honor.

 Personal life

-Scheimer was married to Joanne "Jay" Wucher (1931–2009) until her death.
-They had one son, Lane (b.
-1956), and one daughter, Erika (b.
-1960).
+Scheimer was married to Joanne "Jay" Wucher (September 29, 1931–February 19, 2009) until her death.
+They had one son, born on December 25, 1956, and one daughter, Erika, born March 28, 1960.
 In 2012, he married Mary Ann Wucher, Jay's sister-in-law.

 Scheimer underwent quadruple bypass surgery in the late 1990s and was subsequently diagnosed with Parkinson's disease.
 In 2012, he was honored with an Inkpot Award for his contributions to animation.
-He died from the disease at his home in Tarzana, California, on October 17, 2013, two days before his 85th birthday.
+He died from the disease at his home in Tarzana, California, on October 17, 2013, aged 84.